mymh13/clo24-nikhal78-examwork/docs/journal/week_five.md

 - **Razor Syntax Issues:** Encountered compilation errors when trying to use HTML pattern attributes with square brackets in Razor syntax.
 Resolved by removing pattern attributes and using C# regex validation instead.
 - **Focus Highlight Issue:** Browser was highlighting page titles on load, creating a distracting white box.
 Resolved with CSS and JavaScript to blur focused elements on page load.
 - **Login Error Message Disappearing:** Error messages from login were disappearing immediately due to traditional form POST causing page redirect.
 Resolved by converting to Blazor form handling with `@onsubmit` to keep error messages visible.
+- **Cosmos DB Partition Key Mismatch (Outbox Pattern):** When implementing the Outbox Pattern, Cosmos DB threw "PartitionKey extracted from document doesn't match the one specified in the header" errors.
+Root cause: `OutboxEventStatus` enum was serialized as integer (0, 1, 2) by default, but partition key was passed as string ("Pending", "Processed", "Failed").
+Cosmos DB requires exact match between document field and partition key header.
+Solution: Created custom `CosmosJsonSerializer` with `JsonStringEnumConverter` to serialize all enums as strings globally.
+Added `allowIntegerValues: true` for backward compatibility.
+Moved serializer to Helpers directory.
+This ensures enum partition keys match between document and header, enabling successful outbox event storage.

 ### Lessons Learned
 - **Container Management:** Cosmos DB containers should be created either via infrastructure (Bicep) or auto-created on first use.
 Auto-creation provides better developer experience but should be documented.